 Technology has a big hand in promoting accessibility.

-For example, many disabled people use specialised text-to-speech software such as screen readers when online or on devices.
+For example, many disabled people use specialized text-to-speech software such as screen readers when online or on devices.

 Screen readers read aloud the text on a website and provide important functionality when navigating through headings and reading out alt text for images.